DUI with Property Damage: Felony Charges Explained

 Your Trusted Partner in Fort Lauderdale

 When facing a DUI charge in Fort Lauderdale, don’t leave your future to chance.
 Leah Mayersohn at Mayersohn Law Group offers dedicated legal support grounded in years of experience.
-With an office conveniently located at 101 N.E.
-Third Avenue, Suite 1250, Leah provides personalized legal services to ensure your case is handled with the utmost diligence and compassion.
+With an office conveniently located at 500 E Broward Blvd , Suite 1580, Leah provides personalized legal services to ensure your case is handled with the utmost diligence and compassion.

 Contacting Leah Mayersohn can be your first step towards reclaiming peace of mind.
 For more information, visit mayersohnlaw.com or call 954-765-1900.
 Don’t let a DUI charge define your future; take control by seeking qualified legal assistance.